Join the Wine Rebellion

 We also pick up a voucher for free glasses of champers on our return (there are exclusive savings handed out on every BFT tour).

 We’ve covered six stops, plus out meeting bar in around three hours and being a bit of a lightweight when it comes to daytime drinking I’m quite comfortably sozzled by the end, even without fully downing every glass.
-With the amount of booze and nibbles we got at each stop as well as the inside gen it’s also proved unexpectedly good value.
+With the amount of booze and nibbles we got at each stop as well as the inside gen and voucher it’s also proved unexpectedly good value.

 Though the venues alternate, every tour hits a similar number of stops.
 The more regular Brighton Food Tours are really varied as with over 50 participating eateries a great many permeations are possible.